mohababsa/JdeRobot-TaskMaster/README.md

 # GSoC 2025 - JdeRobot React Challenge: Task Management Application

 ## Overview
 This project is a task management application developed as part of the GSoC 2025 application for JdeRobot.
 It extends a basic task management app with advanced features using React, Redux, and Vite.
-The app allows users to manage tasks efficiently with filtering, categorization, prioritization, search, drag-and-drop reordering, and due date notifications.
+The app allows users to manage tasks efficiently with filtering, categorization, prioritization, search and drag-and-drop reordering.

 ## Implementation Details
 - **Language**: TypeScript with React